1. Repairs

 NOTES

-D) Excess adhesive can be filed, scraped or cut away as required when it has set.
+d) Excess adhesive can be filed, scraped or cut away as required once setting has commenced or completed.

 The task was now to remove the switch contacts from one set of wafers and fix them to the other set of wafers so that I had a set of single pole nine way wafers with the shorting facility in place.
 The following photo shows the original wafer front and rear on the left and the final wafer front and rear on the right.

-The magnified photo to the right shows a completed wafer with the five extra switch positions and retaining bolts just visible.
-The 10BA nuts were varnished to hold them in position and the front and rear contacts will be joined with a wire so that electrical contact does not rely on the nuts and bolts.
+The magnified photo to the right shows a completed wafer with the five extra switch positions and retaining bolts just visible on the lower part of the wafer.
+The 10BA nuts were varnished to hold them in position and the front and rear contacts can be joined with a wire so that electrical contact does not rely on the nuts and bolts.

-A small screwdriver and 10BA spanner helped greatly.
+A miniature screwdriver and 10BA box spanner helped considerably.